tobiaskuntzsch/RapidRAW/README.md

 # Use --release for a build that runs much faster (image loading etc.)
 npx tauri dev --release
 ```

-## Current Priorities

-While the core functionality is in place, I'm actively working on improving several key areas.
-Here's a transparent look at the current focus:

-*   **[ ] Finding a Better Demosaicing Algorithm:** I'm actively testing alternative demosaicing algorithms to improve the initial quality and detail rendering from RAW files.
-*   **[ ] Refactoring the Frontend:** The React component tree has become complex, leading to too many props being passed down ("prop drilling").
-*   **[ ] Improving the Dehaze Tool:** The current dehaze algorithm doesn't produce ideal results yet.
-I plan to rework it for a more effective and natural-looking effect.
-*   **[ ] Optimize Image Transport:** Replace the current Base64 image transport layer with a more efficient method to improve performance and reduce memory usage.

 ## Contributing